 *This post has been sponsored by MONQ, however, all opinions expressed are entirely my own.
 Moving can be overwhelming and stressful.
 Check out these 7 practical tips to cope with stress during a move.
 Get proactive and make your move a smooth and stress-free experience.

 Moving can be super stressful and anxiety-inducing.
 In fact, I have heard that moving homes is the third most traumatic life event after a death in the family and divorce.
 Crazy huh?
-I just moved from a 500 square foot apartment to a much larger 3 bedroom house this past week which has been super exciting but stressful.
+I just moved from a 500-square-foot apartment to a much larger 3-bedroom house this past week which has been super exciting but stressful.
 I am now living with my boyfriend and we are now combining all our belongings in one home.

 Planning, executing, and getting settled during this move has been a lot of work, but I will be so happy when it’s over.
 Since moving homes is traumatic, I wanted to share 7 tips on how to cope with stress and anxiety during a move.
 I hope you find these tips helpful.

 Meditation is such a powerful tool to help minimize stress and anxiety.
 If you are not meditating for at least 5 -20 minutes a day, I suggest you start.
 Meditation is intimidating to some people because we are conditioned to stay busy.
 You will understand the power of meditation when you stop thinking about all the things you need to do that day and just get focused on checking in with yourself.

 This could mean sitting in a quiet place and setting a timer for 5 minutes to just express gratitude for all the things you have in your life.
 You can also download a meditation app to help guide your thoughts based on whatever you are experiencing.
 There are guided meditations for EVERYTHING.
 It is kind of amazing and a great way to get started.

 2. Make sure to exercise every day for at least 20 minutes